Wrike

 Wrike, Inc. is an American project management application service provider based in San Jose, California.
-Wrike also has offices in Dallas, Tallinn, Nicosia, Dublin, Tokyo, Melbourne and Prague.
+Wrike also has offices in India, Dallas, Tallinn, Nicosia, Dublin, Tokyo, Melbourne, and Prague.

 History

 Wrike was founded in 2006 by Andrew Filev.
+Currently CEO at Wrike is Thomas Scott.
 Filev initially self-funded the company before later obtaining investor funding.
 Wrike released the beta version of its software (also called Wrike) in December 2006.
 The company then launched a new "Enterprise" platform in December 2013.

 In June 2015, Wrike announced the opening of an office in Dublin, Ireland and in 2016, Wrike launched a datacenter there to host data in compliance with local privacy regulations.
 In July 2016, Wrike announced the launch of Wrike for Marketers.
 That same year, Wrike's headquarters moved from Mountain View to San Jose, California.

 In January 2021, Citrix Systems announced its intention to acquire Wrike for $2.25 billion.
 The acquisition closed in March 2021.

+On January 31, 2022, it was announced that Citrix had been acquired in a $16.5 billion deal by affiliates of Vista Equity Partners and Evergreen Coast Capital.
+Citrix would merge with TIBCO Software, a Vista portfolio company to form Cloud Software Group (CSG).
+In September 2022, Wrike separated from Citrix Systems.

+In July 2023, Vista transferred ownership to Symphony Technology Group.

 Investments

 Wrike received $1 million in Angel funding in 2012 from TMT Investments.
 In October, 2013, Wrike secured $10 million in investment funding from Bain Capital.
 In May 2015, the company secured $15 million in a new round of funding.
 Investors included Scale Venture Partners, DCM Ventures, and Bain Capital.
 At that time, Wrike had 8,000 customers, 200 employees, and 30,000 new users each month.

 On November 29, 2018, Wrike signed a definitive agreement to receive a majority investment by Vista Equity Partners (“Vista”), a firm focused on software, data and technology-enabled businesses.